-Charles Schwab also offers robo-advising, personalized financial advising, and a blend between those two options.
+Charles Schwab also offers robo-advising, personalized financial advising, and a blend of those two options.

 For those looking for a low-cost and hands-off investment approach, Schwab’s Intelligent Portfolio will automatically manage your funds with its robo-advisor —an AI-powered portfolio manager.

 Keep in mind that you’ll need at least $5,000 to get started with this plan.
 While the price of entry might be a little steep for some, a huge bonus is that there are no additional fees or commissions associated with the Intelligent Portfolio plan.